picocms/Pico/about.md

 ![Pico's Default Theme]({{ site.github.url }}/style/images/docs/pico_about_default_theme.png)
 Pico's default theme.
 It's a bit bare... but that's intentional!

+* Center the text below images.

 Let's get this out of the way: Pico is *not* a turn-key solution.
 If your goal is to deploy a generic-looking website without getting your hands dirty, Pico is probably not for you.

+* Is this too discouraging?

 That being said, Pico is incredibly extendable and customizable.
 With a very small amount of configuration, you'll find yourself with a very personalized experience.
 There's also a growing community creating ready-to-go [themes and plugins](#flexibility-and-customization) for Pico.
 It is very possible to get started with Pico even with [no prior knowledge of HTML](#web-pages-without-html).
 You'll find however that a little bit of coding knowledge will get you a long way.